Sojasmine/swedevco/README.md

 ## Description

 Swedevco offers a free service to post and share job advertisements from exciting and well-known companies in Sweden.
-Our Category systems make it easy for everyone to find jobs in their specialized field.
+The search function on the site make it easy for everyone to find jobs in their specialized field.
-It was designed for users to repost jobs that others may find interesting from other sites, rather than a place to apply for jobs directly.
+It was designed for users to post jobs that others may find intresting.

 ---